valory-xyz/celo-trader/README.md

     ```cp sample.env .env```

 2. Fill in the required environment variables in .env.
-Fill in the variables inside .env.
 You'll need a Ethereum RPC even if the service runs on Celo.

 3. Run the service: